Love Easter Hate Waste

 Recycle where you can

 Look out for eggs where you can recycle as much of the packaging as possible.
-Check what you can recycle in your area either via your household recycling collection or at a recycling bank or recycling centre.
-Have a look here to find out what you can recycle at home.
+Check what you can recycle at home via your household recycling collection.

 Reuse later on

-Foil can be saved to use in craft projects, cellophane to wrap flowers or gifts and plastic packaging around eggs used for molds to make your own Easter eggs or as paint pots.
+Foil can be saved to use in craft projects, cellophane to wrap flowers or gifts and plastic packaging around eggs used for moulds to make your own Easter eggs or as paint pots.

 A gift of love

-Make a difference by pledging with your friends to sign up to a campaign, such as Chicken Out!, which campaigns for a free range future for chickens and a fair price to farmers.
+Make a difference by pledging with your friends to sign up to a campaign, such as The British Hen Welfare Trust which helps rehome ex-battery hens and campaigns for free range keeping.

 Spread the word